ikjordan/picozx81/README.md

 #### Joystick

-In addition a USB joystick,and on some boards a 9-pin joystick, can be configured to generated key presses
+In addition a USB joystick, and on some boards a 9-pin joystick, can be configured to generate key presses

 | Item | Description | Default Value |
 | --- | --- | --- |